janw/uptimer/README.md

 to run an instance with your own configuration parameters, you can do so by passing them to the application through environment variables.
 The main parameters of the HTTP prober are

-* `PROBE_URLS`: a list (TOML or YAML formatted!) of urls to probe
+* `PROBE_URLS`: a single URL string, or a list (TOML or YAML formatted!) of urls to probe
-* `PROBE_REGEXES`: a list (TOML or YAML formatted!) of regexes to check the URLs against.
+* `PROBE_REGEXES`: a single regex string, or a list (TOML or YAML formatted!) of regexes to check the URLs against.
 If only the list has a length of 1, it is used for all URLs.
 Otherwise the length has to match the length of `PROBE_URLS` (one regex per URL with same order)
 * `PROBE_INTERVAL`: an integer setting the pause between running all probes once

 By default Uptimer will use the HTTP prober and output all events to stdout, i.e. the `READER_PLUGIN` is set to `readers.prober.http`, and the `WRITER_PLUGIN` to `writers.stdout`.
 Thus a minimal config looks like this: